 What is the best way to get to Scandinavia ?

-Reaching Scandinavia from the US is easy.
-SAS, Norwegian Air, Icelandair and Finnair fly direct from multiple US cities direct to the capitals of Scandinavia.
+Reaching Scandinavia from the Uk is easy.
+Norwegian Air, Icelandair and Finnair fly direct from multiple UK cities direct to the capitals of Scandinavia.

 If you’re heading over to our Saltsjöbaden base, then the closest airport is Stockholm Arlanda.

 Discover Scandinavian charter vacations with Dream Yacht Charters

 If you can sail, then you can browse our range of Scandinavian boat rentals, create your own itinerary, provision the boat and set sail at your own pace.